We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Preliminary studies suggest home HPV testing can help improve outcomes for people who otherwise may not be able to receive regular screenings.

-That said, a 2019 study states that mailing home kits to females who otherwise may not be able to access regular testing helped increase the number of cervical cancer screenings.
+Additionally, a 2019 study states that mailing home kits to women who otherwise may not be able to access regular testing helped increase the number of cervical cancer screenings.
 The researchers recommend further studies on how to send out testing kits most effectively.

 Negative result

-If a person receives a negative result, and they do not have any symptoms, it is unlikely that they have HPV.
+If a person receives a negative result and does not have any symptoms, it is unlikely that they have HPV.
 A healthcare professional will advise a person on when they should retest.

-If a person receives a negative test result but is experiencing HPV symptoms, such as small, raised warts on and around the genitals, they may wish to seek medical advice.
+If an individual receives a negative test result but is experiencing HPV symptoms, such as small, raised warts on and around the genitals, they may wish to seek medical advice.
 A healthcare professional may recommend undergoing another test.

 Positive result